-- > Choose a leader or "champion" who is responsible for the CIMF.
-This may be a ministry or other government entity responsible for one or a group of projects considered in the CIA, or for monitoring one or more of the selected key VECs. - > Decide on the corporate governance structure that regulates the functioning of the framework: representation, frequency, and number of meetings, how decisions are made (hopefully by consensus), among other aspects.
+- Choose a leader or "champion" who is responsible for the CIMF.
+This may be a ministry or other government entity responsible for one or a group of projects considered in the CIA, or for monitoring one or more of the selected key VECs. - Decide on the corporate governance structure that regulates the functioning

-- > Establish a common data and information system accessible to all. - > Identify gaps in information and ways to manage those gaps. - >Identify financial mechanisms that support the management framework. - > Define control and monitoring initiatives. - Decide the ideal thresholds or management scenarios to minimise adverse impacts on the status of the selected VFCs.
+- Establish a common data and information system accessible to all. - Identify gaps in information and ways to manage those gaps. - >Identify financial mechanisms that support the management framework. - > Define control and monitoring initiatives. - Decide the ideal thresholds or management scenarios to minimize adverse impacts on the status of the selected VECs.